zarr-developers/zarr-python/docs/tutorial.rst

-Note that, the hierarchy could still be opened in the normal way and altered, causing the consolidated metadata to become out of sync with the real state of the dataset hierarchy.
+Note that, the hierarchy could still be opened in the normal way and altered, causing the consolidated metadata to become out of sync with the real state of the array hierarchy.
 In this case, :func:`zarr.convenience.consolidate_metadata` would need to be called again.

 To protect against consolidated metadata accidentally getting out of sync, the